2317769/CS220AU-DP/README.md

 4. present Powerpoint or understanding of what i have learned
 5. Find articles which  prove that AI is mainly being seen for benefits not the risks ( How will i be able to link AI causing other existential risks)
 6. reteach on how to insert images/references
+7. find a peer partner to peer assess for Digital Portfolio due for 18th January 2024

 ## Log
 2023-10-13 overview of digital identies